Vermont Farm & Forest Viability Program Announces Grant Opportunity for Farmers

 Anson Tebbetts , Secretary of the Agency of Agriculture, Food and Markets, said, “The Vermont Farm & Forest Viability Program’s Water Quality Grants enable farms to make lasting investments in the health of our environment, while also developing on-farm infrastructure that supports the future viability of these businesses.”

-James explained how this new infrastructure has benefitted his bottom line while protecting water quality: “There is more manure going where we want, which prevents groundwater leaching and saves on commercial fertilizer costs.
+James explained how this new infrastructure has benefited his bottom line while protecting water quality: “There is more manure going where we want, which prevents groundwater leaching and saves on commercial fertilizer costs.
 Storage also allows us to be more strategic with timing our spreading.”
 James said, “It’s more than just manure storage—the hoop house has improved our cow handling, which is much more efficient for us now.
 It’s been a huge savings in labor and the coverage has improved the quality of the manure.”
-To further support this increased efficiency and stewardship, James is working with the USDA Natural Resource Conservation Service to implement a guiding fence and a tree line near the barnyard.
+To further support this increased efficiency and stewardship, James is working with the Orleans County Conservation District through the Memphremagog USDA Regional Conservation Partnership Program (RCPP) to implement a guiding fence and tree line near the barnyard, increasing the stream buffer area.

 Viability Program grants help farmers leverage loan funds for projects or implement changes more quickly and effectively.
 Past projects funded with Water Quality Grants have included manure storage and management systems, barn and barnyard improvements, grazing infrastructure, wastewater management, no-till equipment, and more.